The most expensive project on the list of proposed bond items is a new Lincoln Elementary School building, but each site has a project on the list.

 The middle school roof would be replaced for $322,500 with the passage of the bond issue.

-Page 4 of 4 - According to Head custodian Jerry Biggers, leaks occur in nearly every room in the building, creating a "never-ending battle."
+According to Head custodian Jerry Biggers, leaks occur in nearly every room in the building, creating a "never-ending battle."

 Every time it rains, custodial staff have to put out buckets to catch the rain water, mark wet spots with signs and mop up water from new leaks.